 The front of the school will soon feature a new pathway and a large open garden that encourages (socially responsible) gatherings of parents.
 This garden encourages people to linger and to take time to speak with one another, rather than just rushing in and out of a traditional school-front entrance.’

-‘This project has created a great energy throughout the entire school community.
+She concludes, ‘This project has created a great energy throughout the entire school community.
 We’re really thankful for CDF’s support, particularly from Rowena Gonzales our Relationship Manager, who made the whole loan application a very easy process.’